Aleksandr Lukashenko meets with heads of CIS mass media

-Alexander Lukashenko also hopes that bilateral relations between Belarus and Kyrgyzstan will be developing more intensively.
+Aleksandr Lukashenko also hopes that bilateral relations between Belarus and Kyrgyzstan will be developing more intensively.
 In his words, the cooperation between the two countries was put on halt following the demands to extradite former president Kurmanbek Bakiyev.
 Today, according to the Belarusian head of state, the parties should “turn the page and start cooperation anew.”

 According to the head of state, the EEC employs more than 1,000 people.
 However, so far they have suggested no breakthrough proposals or initiatives.
-Alexander Lukashenko believes that the EEC should employ forward-looking leaders, wishing to make a difference.
+Aleksandr Lukashenko believes that the EEC should employ forward-looking leaders, wishing to make a difference.
 “The commission should not turn into a cesspool.
 This also applies to us, to Russians and Kazakhs.
 The commission should employ forward-looking guys together with the experienced professionals willing to work,” the President said.
 According to him, this view is shared by the leaders of Russia and Kazakhstan.

 The Belarusian President also expressed his opinion on the integration in the Customs Union.
 "The Troika can be reproached for the unwillingness to create supranational bodies, speed up integration.
-But you cannot reproach us because we have moved even further in the integration with Russia,” said Alexander Lukashenko.
+But you cannot reproach us because we have moved even further in the integration with Russia,” said Aleksandr Lukashenko.
 In his view, it is premature to talk about the creation of supranational bodies in the Customs Union, for example, the analogue of the Defense Ministry or Foreign Affairs Ministry.

 The President of Belarus is convinced that the еroika member states should demonstrate an example of a successful integration association in order to attract other countries to the Customs Union.
 “People may have some excessive expectations regarding this association.
 We, the initiators, and, first of all, Russia, the main engine and the hub of integration, should do our best to meet these expectations.
 We have no right to make mistakes,” the head of state said.

 The President was also asked about exemptions and restrictions in the Customs Union.
-Alexander Lukashenko believes that be everything will be settled on 1 January 2014.
+Aleksandr Lukashenko believes that be everything will be settled on 1 January 2014.
 “Once we have come to terms, let us establish the truly common economy and remove these exemptions,” the Belarusian leader said.
 “For example, if Kazakhstan wants to pump oil to Belarus using common pipes, it should be given equal access to them.
 If Kazakhstan wants to supply its products to Belarus, Europe via railways of Kazakhstan, Russia and Belarus – the same terms should be offered.
 Now we have plenty of exemptions, you are aware of it very well,” the President said.

 “It is true that oil, gas, special treatment and exemptions are important for Russia.
 But why would Russia be afraid of Belarus?
 Do you think we will run over you or eat you?
 Our economy is equal to 5-7% of Russia’s economy,” the head of state said.

 The Belarusian leader believes that “equal” means equal in everything.
 At the same time, mass media are actively spreading allegations that these exemptions will not be removed on 1 January 2014.
-“If it is really so, it will be strange,” Alexander Lukashenko said.
+“If it is really so, it will be strange,” Aleksandr Lukashenko said.
 In his words, this is a very serious matter: “Someone cedes something and loses something.
 However, even if it had a political impact on Russia, Kazakhstan or Belarus, it would not be as painful as it is now, because there would be some certainty for people”.
 The President believes that the removal of restrictions in the Customs Union will not be very detrimental to Russia’s interests.
 He explained: “Anyways, together we, in particular Russians, would be able to receive more by means of larger amounts”.

-According to Alexander Lukashenko, members of integration unions can share part of their sovereignty only if they benefit from it.
+According to Aleksandr Lukashenko, members of integration unions can share part of their sovereignty only if they benefit from it.
 When asked how long it might take to reach the same integration level, as is in the European Union, the President answered: “If the pace remains the same, it will take a long time”.

-Alexander Lukashenko reminded that a supranational body was established at the Single Economic Space – Eurasian Economic Commission that was granted certain authorities.
+Aleksandr Lukashenko reminded that a supranational body was established at the Single Economic Space – Eurasian Economic Commission that was granted certain authorities.
 “It means that we have shared our sovereignty.
 There is no doubt about it when it comes to Belarus, Kazakhstan and Russia.
 We need to understand what part of our sovereignty and what for we should transfer to supranational bodies,” the Belarusian leader said.